 If your company is acquired you can choose to open a Donor Advised Fund for yourself and/or with your company at the Boston Foundation.
 The acquisition agreement will typically include some purchase offer to existing shareholders.
 Pledge 1% Boston will meet with you to discuss your philanthropic options as you near an exit event or at any time you wish.
 This strategy session and consultation could result in you starting a Donor Advised Fund at the Boston Foundation or other entity, directly supporting specific nonprofits, starting a corporate foundation – or a combination of these options.

 If your company is acquired you can also choose to begin a Donor advised fund with the Boston Foundation.
 Donor advised funds are a philanthropic vehicle that offers donors the chance to make an irrevocable charitable contribution, receive immediate tax recognition for the contribution, while grant-making to eligible 501(c)(3) organizations throughout the life of the fund.
 You can make grants from the fund and also add to the fund at any time.

-How do I convince my board of advisors that my company should participate?
+How do I convince my board that my company should participate?

 Here are a couple of resources to help you present the concept of Pledge 1% Boston to your Board of Advisors:

 How will this ultimately work if my company goes public and the underwriters are asking for lock-up agreements?

 Many investment agreements require an equity holder to promise not to sell for a period of time after a public offering, so any transfer of the equity interest should require compliance by the transferee with this lock-up commitment.
 Pledge 1% Boston will agree to comply with a lock-up obligation of the transferor.

 Are there any restrictions in the organizational documents that must be reviewed, revised, or waived so I can gift stock, warrants or LLC membership units in advance of an exit event?
 What if my stock is restricted and/or unvested?